 This takes predictive analysis and learns through a process of making assumptions and testing them without human involvement.
 This ability to test for varying outcomes quickly speeds up accurate decision making, making it cost-effective to use

 Machine learning is able to test and re-test data to predict every possible customer-product match, at a speed and capability no human could attain.
 It can handle both large data volumes and sources, dealing with complex analysis effortlessly for extremely detailed and accurate projections.
-And this in turn allows an organisation to evolve operational practices and customer focused services with more confidence the changes will be successful.
+So you can evolve operational practices and customer focused services with more confidence the changes will be successful.